bonsaibauer/CSM.TmpeSync/README.md

 The installer clears any existing copy of the mod and copies the DLL (and optional PDB files) into the default Cities: Skylines mods directory.
 Use `-ModDirectory` to override the destination.

-## Using the Add-on In-Game
+## Using the add-on in-game

-1. Enable Harmony, CSM, TM:PE, and CSM.TmpeSync in the Cities: Skylines Content Manager.
+1. Enable Harmony, CSM, TM:PE, and CSM.TmpeSync (Beta) in the Cities: Skylines Content Manager.
 2. Start or join a CSM session.
-Once connected, every TM:PE edit made by the host is validated, applied through the bridge, and broadcast to all clients.
+Once connected, every TM:PE edit made by the host is validated, applied through the feature-specific bridge, and broadcast to all clients.
+3. Monitor the logs (`%LOCALAPPDATA%\Colossal Order\Cities_Skylines\CSM.TmpeSync\csm.tmpe-sync.log`) for warnings while the Beta stabilises.

 ## Logging